Bangalore Hi-Fliers: Founding

-Change Of Name and Rise
+Change of name and rise

 In the year 2006 ING Life Insurance became the official team sponsor of Bangalore Hi-fliers and the team was re-christened as Bangalore Lions in the second and third edition.
 Lions went on to win league in 2006 and in 2007 they finished third, before going back to the original name in PHL - IV and again winning league.

-Lions Era (2006-2007)
+Lions era (2006–2007)

 Team's name was changed to Lions in 2006, the team played brilliantly throughout and finished as the second team in the league to enter the best-of-three finals and pipped local favourites Chandigarh Dynamos to win the second edition.
 In the third final, Bangalore's Hariprasad scored a classic goal - that one effort earned him a place in the Indian team for the Asian Games and the World Cup.
 In the third edition, Bangalore failed to make it to the final by three points and finished third.